Victoria Mary Clarke: Personal life

-Clarke is also known for her long-term relationship with singer-songwriter Shane MacGowan, whom she met at sixteen, eight years his junior.
+Clarke had a long-term relationship with singer-songwriter Shane MacGowan, whom she met at 16, eight years his junior.
 She wrote the biography, A Drink with Shane MacGowan.
-They do not generally allow celebrities or journalists to frequent their house but Sinéad O'Connor has previously visited them.
+They did not generally allow celebrities or journalists to frequent their house but Sinéad O'Connor was known to visit them.
 After an 11-year engagement, they married in November 2018 in Copenhagen.
+Clarke was with MacGowan when he died of pneumonia on 30 November 2023.

-Like MacGowan, she is a fan of literature and music.
+Clarke is a fan of literature and music.
 She is also a yoga enthusiast.

-She believes in angels and claims to speak to them on a regular basis.
+Clarke believes in angels and claims to speak to them on a regular basis.

 Popular culture

-In 2007, she appeared on Celebrities Go Wild, an RTÉ reality television show in which eight celebrities had to fend for themselves in rural Connemara.
+In 2007, Clarke appeared on Celebrities Go Wild, an RTÉ reality television show in which eight celebrities had to fend for themselves in rural Connemara.

 In December 2009, Clarke and McGowan appeared together on the RTÉ One reality television special Victoria and Shane Grow Their Own in which they attempted to tend to their own vegetables at an allotment in Dublin.

 Clarke appeared on The Late Late Show with MacGowan on 26 February 2010 to discuss their single for the 2010 Haiti earthquake relief effort.